 Lost Ark: Cracking Tier 3

 There is a certain rhythm to working through the tiers of gear in Lost Ark.
 The early progress is rapid.
-You need hardly any materials and the chance of success is high (100% even when you first start a tier of gear).
-As you get nearer to the magical +15 level, material costs raise and chances plummet.
+You need hardly any materials, and the chance of success is high (100% even when you first start a tier of gear).
+As you get nearer to the magical +15 level, material costs rise, and chances plummet.
 Doing your Guardian and Chaos dungeons for the day might only earn you one or two attempts at an upgrade which may or may not then actually succeed.

 To a point, you can supplement this honing material income with islands (although this is finite) or various traders (although this has a weekly cap).
-After which if you still want to accelerate your process even further, you can purchase from the Auction House, or… From Mari’s Shop.
-Mari’s shop utilises the blue crystals, which you can buy with gold or with the royal crystals, purchased with cash.
+After which, if you still want to accelerate your process even further, you can purchase from the Auction House, or… From Mari’s Shop.
+Mari’s shop utilises blue crystals, which you can buy with gold or with royal crystals, purchased with cash.

 Psuedo Edit: Ooh!
 Forgot a big one- Alts.
 You can transfer many of the materials earnt from alts and feed them to your main.
-This can help a great deal too, although of course then eventually hits the age-old issue of time being finite.
+This can help a great deal, too, although, of course, then eventually hits the age-old issue of time being finite.

-So far I’ve not felt the need to head to either the auction house or Mari’s shop.
+So far, I’ve not felt the need to head to either the auction house or Mari’s shop.

 But I’ve also been quite OK taking things at a pace dictated by the game.
 Those who reached Tier 3 in the opening days of the game would have certainly had to.

 In any case, once you break through the end of tier wall, your reward is more than just a significant power jump.
-It’s also that you go back to the glorious easy days of low material costs and high chance.
+It’s also that you go back to the glorious easy days of low material costs and high chances.
 Your early increases will fly in fast and furious.